csvance/csvance.github.io/_posts/2019-01-21-covariance-matrices-in-ros.markdown

 When we multiply two matrices together, the result has the dimensions of their outside dimensions.
 So 3 x 100 * 100 x 3 = 3 x 3.
 So we now have a 3 x 3 covariance matrix, and we need to add it to our ROS IMU messages.
 The [IMU message][imu] in ROS contains an array called linear_acceleration_covariance which has 9 floating point values.
 We can simply reshape our matrix to a 9 element array, and store the values in linear_acceleration_covariance.
 In our covariance array, indexes 0, 4, and 8 (the diagonals) will contain variances, and the rest of the indexes contain covariances between variables.

 Keep in mind that this process is only taking into account sampling noise from the sensor, rather than inherent inaccuracies that may be present.
+It would be prudent to pad the variance for certain sources such as odometry due to factors such as wheel slippage.

 For an example of calculating a covariance matrix with a real sensor and data within a ROS node, see my [LSM9DS0 IMU ROS node][example].